IncDrops/PollitGo/Users/testing/projects/nextn/Users/testing/projects/nextn/README.md

     *   Complete the payment.
 6.  **Verify Redirection:** Success to `/payment-success`, cancel to `/payment-cancelled`.
 7.  **Check Stripe Dashboard (Test Mode).**
 8.  **Troubleshooting:** Check browser console and Next.js terminal/server logs.
+Ensure environment variables are correctly set for the environment you are testing in (local vs. deployed).

 ## Deploying to Vercel (or similar platforms) for Testing